POPInNow/Repo/README.md

 ```

 You can add simple memory caching as well as making sure the repeated requests fire only a single
-network call by wrapping the call to `MyService.fetchDataFromUpstream` with a `SingleRepo` instance:
+network call by wrapping the call to `MyService.fetchDataFromUpstream` with a `Repo` instance:

 ```kotlin
 interface MyService {